To help you think about what you could use your grant for, we have suggested some themes:

-To qualify for a grant you need to be receiving a means tested benefit and not have savings of over £500.
+To qualify for a grant you need to be over 16, be receiving a means tested benefit and not have savings of over £500.
 You will also need to have a bank account.
 If you haven’t got one don’t worry, one of our team will point you in the right direction to get one set up.

 A maximum grant of £300 per household can be allocated each year eg two applications for £150 or one of £300.
 Only one application per person will be accepted every three years.

 The People’s Fund grants are easy to apply for.
 If you are applying for a grant for more than one member of your family please complete a separate form for each applicant.

 If you have any questions please call 0300 555 6666 or email firstname.lastname@example.org